Boron Personal Care Products

 Personal Care Segments

-Boron is found in a surprisingly broad range of personal care segments including creams, facial creams, creams for babies, rejuvenating creams.
+Boron is found in a surprisingly broad range of personal care segments including creams, facial creams, creams for babies, and rejuvenating creams.
 It is also widely used in products for hand and body wash.
 Two other segments which include boron are hair care and oral care.

 Boron in Creams